 1988 – Protests lead to the establishment of Ethnic Studies and the Center for the Study of Race and Ethnicity

-1989 – rumors of the Klan on campus and there are major concerns related to police harassment of black students, violence on and near campus.
+1989 – Rumors of the Ku Klux Klan’s presence on campus circulate.
+There are also major concerns related to police harassment of black students, and violence on and near campus.
 A look back in 2004 by the BDH describes it as one of the “most racially charged years in Brown’s history.”

 1992 – Second occupation of University Hall, this time by a group named Students for Admissions and Minority Aid, in support of need-blind admissions.
 Over 250 students are arrested during the event.